akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 ### Instruction Workflow
 #### Pre-Decision Analysis:
 1. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
 Review the outcomes of past decisions to understand their effectiveness.
 This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
-2. **Analyze Market Data**: Utilize Data 2 (Market Analysis) and Data 6 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
+2. **Analyze Market Data**: Utilize Data 1 (Market Analysis) and Data 4 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
 Pay special attention to the SMA_10, EMA_10, RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
-3. **Incorporate Crypto News Insights**: Evaluate Data 1 (Crypto News) for any significant news that could impact market sentiment or the KRW-BTC pair specifically.
-News can have a sudden and substantial effect on market behavior; thus, it's crucial to be informed.
-5. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
+3. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.

 #### Decision Making:
 6. **Synthesize Analysis**: Combine insights from market analysis, chart images, news, and the current investment state to form a coherent view of the market.
 Look for convergence between technical indicators and news sentiment to identify clear and strong trading signals.